haquefardeen/awesome-dot/README.md

 - [Learn Polkadot](https://learnpolkadot.com/) - A community-hosted, curated, and maintained Polkadot hub.
 - [OpenGov Article](https://scribehow.com/shared/How_to_Submit_a_Polkadot_OpenGov_referendum_for_a_treasury_proposal__lvcYGpIqQ6GPSn9gvMO-KQ) - Anaelle's article on How to submit referenda in Polkadot
+- [OpenGuild Blogs](https://openguild.wtf/blog) - Blogs written by Polkadot builders in the OpenGuild community about Polkadot technical topics.

 ### Articles